 There is some acknowledgement that the weight loss is rapid of overweight and obese people and would be motivational.

 As the diet progresses, the nutritional restrictions become less onerous.

 The Issues With The Dukan Diet

-Dieters with this type of diet can experience some unpleasant side effects such as tiredness, dry mouth, dizziness, insomnia, really bad breath from ketone bodies and nausea because it cuts out carbohydrates. there is a problem with constipation because there is no fruit and vegetables or wholegrains.
+Dieters with this type of diet can experience some unpleasant side effects such as tiredness, dry mouth, dizziness, insomnia, really bad breath from ketone bodies and nausea because it cuts out carbohydrates.
+There is a problem with constipation because there are no fruits and vegetables or wholegrains.